rcosnita/voicemynews/README.md

 npm install
 ```

+## JS business logic

+JS code is cross platform and we recommend using Sublime for developing more business logic.
+We already provide a sublime project which also provides all build systems.

+In order for the project to work on your platform you need to:

+1. Add node in your PATH.
+1. Add npm in your PATH.

+You can now open the project in Sublime, click on Tools -> Build System and select the build you want to execute.

 ## Windows 10

 In order to have everything setup on a development machine you must follow the steps described in [Windows 10 Readme](src/win10/README.md).